Medically reviewed by Drugs.com. Last updated on Sep 21, 2022.

 This section provides information on the proper use of a number of products that contain fat emulsion.
 It may not be specific to Clinolipid.
 Please read with care.

-It is very important that your doctor check your progress weekly while you are receiving fat emulsions to make sure that this medicine does not cause unwanted effects.
-Blood tests may be needed to check for unwanted effects.
+It is very important that your doctor check your or your child's progress closely while you are receiving this medicine.
+This will allow your doctor to see if the medicine is working properly.
+Blood and urine tests will be needed to check for unwanted effects.

 This medicine may cause a rare condition called fat overload syndrome.
-Tell your doctor right away if you have a fever, chills, cough, sore throat, right upper abdominal or stomach pain and fullness, or unusual bleeding, bruising, or weakness.
+Tell your doctor right away if you or your child have a fever, chills, cough, sore throat, right upper abdominal or stomach pain and fullness, or unusual bleeding, bruising, or weakness.

-Call your doctor if you have redness, swelling, pain, or infection at the injection site.
+Call your doctor if you or your child have redness, swelling, pain, or infection at the injection site.

 Do not take other medicines unless they have been discussed with your doctor.
 This includes prescription or nonprescription (over-the-counter [OTC]) medicines and herbal or vitamin supplements.